Steenkerque

 Steenkerque is notable for the Battle of Steenkerque in 1692 during the Nine Years' War, when France defeated a joint English-Scottish-Dutch-German army.

 The French movie The African Doctor (in French Bienvenue à Marly-Gomont) was shot in this village in 2015.

+The 2019 Tour de France began in Brussels and passed through Steenkerque, then home to "500 âmes, à peine!" ("500 souls, barely!").